CREATIVE

 What are the biggest mistakes in B2B rebranding?

-Starting with design before strategy is the most common one.
-If you don't know what business problem the rebrand is solving, no logo will fix it.
-Other frequent mistakes: underinvesting in internal rollout so employees can't articulate the new positioning, rushing the process to hit an arbitrary deadline, and treating brand architecture as an afterthought when multiple products or sub-brands are involved.
+Starting with design before strategy is the most common.
+If you don’t know what business problem the rebrand is solving, no logo will fix it.
+Other frequent mistakes: underinvesting in the internal rollout so employees can’t articulate the new positioning, rushing the process to hit an arbitrary deadline, and treating brand architecture as an afterthought when multiple products or sub-brands are involved.

-How do you measure whether a rebrand worked?
+How do you measure whether a B2B rebrand worked?

-The key indicators are changes in brand perception, sales cycle length, win rates, organic search visibility, and direct traffic.
-Set a baseline before launch so you have something to measure against, then track these at regular intervals post-launch.
-Revenue growth and average deal size are the ultimate measure, though these take longer to surface.
+Track changes in brand perception, sales cycle length, win rates, organic search visibility, and direct traffic — and establish a baseline before launch so you have something to compare against.
+Revenue growth and average deal size are the ultimate measures, though these take longer to surface.
+Set a 90-day, 6-month, and 12-month measurement cadence so you’re tracking the right indicators at the right intervals.

 Selected for you